stldo/gatsby-plugin-slug-field/README.md

 ### fieldName

 In version 0.2.0, the `fieldName` field was available in the `fields` section.
-Now, it'll be available right in the node, i.e.:
+Now, it'll be available directly in the node, i.e.:

 ```graphql
 # Version 0.2.0